 Unqualified Pass (Department Personnel):

-Rate as “pass” if all examiners and analysts with more than five years of service with the department have: 1) either a juris doctor degree (J.D.), AIE designation or CIE designation; and 2) an MCM designation.
+Rate as “unqualified pass” if all examiners and analysts with more than five years of service with the department have: 1) a juris doctor degree (J.D.),; and 2) an MCM designation.
 These personnel are “presumed qualified.”

 Or

-Rate as “pass” if all examiners and analysts with more than five years of service in the position of market conduct analyst or market conduct examiner specialize in a particular line of business have: 1) either a CLU, FLMI, CPCU, CIC, FAHM or ChHC designation; and 2) an MCM designation.
+Rate as “unqualified pass” if all examiners and analysts with more than five years of service with the department have: 1) either an AIE designation or CIE designation; and 2) an MCM designation.
 These personnel are “presumed qualified.”

 Or

+Rate as “unqualified pass” if all examiners and analysts with more than five years of service in the position of market conduct analyst or market conduct examiner specialize in a particular line of business have: 1) either a CLU, FLMI, CPCU, CIC, FAHM or ChHC designation; and 2) an MCM designation.
+These personnel are “presumed qualified.”

+Or

-Rate as “pass” if all examiners and analysts with more than five years of service in the position of market conduct analyst or market conduct examiner specialize in a particular line of business have: 1) a PIR; 2) an associate’s level designation from either The American College of Financial Services, The Institutes, America’s Health Insurance Plans (AHIP) or similar organization; and 3) an MCM designation.
+Rate as “ unqualified pass” if all examiners and analysts with more than five years of service in the position of market conduct analyst or market conduct examiner specialize in a particular line of business have: 1) a PIR; 2) an associate’s level designation from either The American College of Financial Services, The Institutes, America’s Health Insurance Plans (AHIP) or similar organization; and 3) an MCM designation.
 These personnel are “qualified.”

+[ID - Ms. Nickel said the fourth bullet point under section b of the requirement 4 guidelines references “similar organizations.”
+She said this needs to be defined to specify whether it includes associate or higher-level designations from the Society of Financial Examiners (SOFE) or the Life Office Management Association (LOMA), which are already a requirement in other NAIC standards.
+She said Ms. O’Connell’s idea to be more general is the best solution.]

 Employees that have more than 20 years of service with the department or less than five years until retirement are exempt from this requirement.